-Crossrail is working to make it safer for cyclists manoeuvring around our construction sites.
-In conjunction with the Metropolitan Police Cycle Task Force and the City of London Police, we aim to raise awareness for vulnerable road users about the dangers of sharing London roads with construction traffic.
+Crossrail has worked through its construction period to make it safer for cyclists manoeuvring around our construction sites.
+In conjunction with the Metropolitan Police Cycle Task Force and the City of London Police, we raised awareness for vulnerable road users about the dangers of sharing London roads with construction traffic.

 With the generous support from Crossrail’s contractors and site teams, Crossrail ran a series of Exchanging Places events in prominent locations near our construction sites and along our lorry routes from 2012 through to 2016.

 Crossrail also attended major cycling-themed events, such as Prudential Ride London and the London Bike Show.

 Over 6,000 people received a safety briefing from the police at these events.
 Many cyclists attending our self-hosted events close to our construction sites also benefitted from free bike M.O.T.'s from qualified bike mechanics and free bike marking from the police.